 Role at Manchester United

-James has featured on both the left and right of United’s attack in the 4-2-3-1 Solskjaer favours.
+James featured on both the left and right of United’s attack in the 4-2-3-1 Solskjaer favours.
 Given he is happy to take opponents on both to his left and right, he can cut infield or go around the outside on either wing.
-He has regardless been more effective from the right – a position that United have struggled to fill adequately during Solskjaer’s reign.
+He is regardless more effective from the right – a position United struggled to fill adequately during Solskjaer’s reign.

 When he cuts infield from the left, he is extremely difficult to stop – he only needs to create half a yard of space to shoot, and he is extremely effective at creating that space.
 He can struggle to set himself to shoot in those positions and regularly miscues when trying to strike with power, however.
 Closer to goal, he can finish accurately into the far side of the net having cut in.

-James fits in to Solskjaer’s United so well because, alongside Marcus Rashford and Anthony Martial, he contributes to forming a lethal counter-attacking unit.
+James fit in to Solskjaer’s United so well because, alongside Marcus Rashford and Anthony Martial, he contributed to forming a lethal counter-attacking unit.
 Rashford and Martial thrive when they have space to run into, and with his lightning pace James is no different.
-United, however, have struggled under the Norwegian when they play against teams that defend deep, and James does not solve that problem.
-His threat on the break is undeniable and has been extremely valuable at times, but he needs to offer more if he is to be the long-term solution to United’s issues on the right wing.
+United, however, struggled under the Norwegian when they played against teams that defended from deep, and James did not solve that problem.
+His threat on the break is undeniable and at times has been extremely valuable, but he needs to offer more if he is to fulfil his undoubted potential.